blold/help-center/docs/Exchange/deposit-withdraw.md

 * Look to the menu in the upper right and select  **DEPOSITS**  as shown below.

 ![Deposit-001.png](/images/Exchange/Deposit/Deposit-001.png)

-* Next we will select Fiat from the selection screen as seen in the next image.
+* Next we will select  **Fiat**  from the selection screen as seen in the next image.

 ![Deposit-002.png](/images/Exchange/Deposit/Deposit-002.png)

+* From the next screen please read the  **Terms and Conditions**  then signal your acceptance by clicking the blue bar at the bottom.

 ![Deposit-003.png](/images/Exchange/Deposit/Deposit-003.png)

+*

 ![Deposit-004.png](/images/Exchange/Deposit/Deposit-004.png)